rbauer420/DataEntryPortal/README.md

   After the user is done entering and reviewing their data, they have the option to export their data to a CSV file by entering "EXPORT" (not case sensitive) or 6.
 This function will populate a CSV file titled, "userDataEntryPortalWorkbook.csv" with their data and headers for each of the questions they responded to.

-  ######After the user is done entering and reviewing their data, they have the option to export their data to a TXT file by entering "REPORT" (not case sensitive) or 7.
-This function will populate a CSV file titled, "userDataEntryPortalReport.txt" with their data and headers for each of the questions they responded to.
+  After the user is done entering and reviewing their data, they have the option to export their data to a TXT file by entering "REPORT" (not case sensitive) or 7.
+This function will populate a TXT file titled, "userDataEntryPortalReport.txt".
+The title of the file will say, "{Name of County Entered} INTERVENTION TRACKING FORM and beneath that there will be headers describing each section of the report and their responses for each of the questions they responded to.
+  ######DATA VISUALIZATION

   If the user enters "EXIT" (not case sensitive) or 8, they will be thanked for using the Data Entry Portal and the program will end.